-On Saturday, February 1st, Geronica Lee Moffett headlined as a producer, screenwriter and director at the 18th Annual San Diego Black Film Festival and landed her first nomination for Best Short Film.
+On Saturday, February 1st, Geronica Lee Moffett headlined as a producer, screenwriter, and director at the 18th Annual San Diego Black Film Festival.
 Her much anticipated short film “The Plan” sought to bring awareness to audiences on the trauma of pregnancy and choice when a woman is embattled in a less than desirous situation.
 Previewed by a full house at the Sugar Factory’s Theatre Box, Moffett’s short film was captivating and informative.
 A native of Shreveport, Louisiana, Moffett is a Navy veteran and a graduate of San Diego State University where she obtained a degree in Computer Science.
 Sometime after graduation, her creativity went from that of crafting programs to constructing scripts.
-This desire to create and entertain led her into a career working behind the scenes on acclaimed television shows such as Fox’s Pitch, This Is Us and Castle.
+This desire to create and entertain led her into a career working behind the scenes on acclaimed television shows such as Fox’s Pitch, This Is Us, and Castle.
 At the festival, Black & Magazine was able to catch up with Geronica and learn more about her passion to entertain and the film.

 B & M: How did you get your start in the industry?

 Quite an interesting story to say the least.
 My start in the industry came by way of the military.
 I was a mixture of a girly girl and a tomboy growing up.
 I loved being in the JROTC in high school so much that I joined the military right after graduation.
 While in the military I developed a love for modeling so from there I modeled, then started writing music, became a singer, then actor but developed a love for behind the scenes and storytelling.
 So filmmaking seems to be my ultimate destiny in the entertainment business.

 B & M: Describe the moment when you decided you wanted to do this movie?